reactjs/ar.react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 - Refs are a generic concept, but most often you'll use them to hold DOM elements.
 - You instruct React to put a DOM node into `myRef.current` by passing `<div ref={myRef}>`.
 - Usually, you will use refs for non-destructive actions like focusing, scrolling, or measuring DOM elements.
 - A component doesn't expose its DOM nodes by default.
-You can opt into exposing a DOM node by using the `ref` prop.
+You can opt into exposing a DOM node by using `forwardRef` and passing the second `ref` argument down to a specific node.
 - Avoid changing DOM nodes managed by React.
 - If you do modify DOM nodes managed by React, modify parts that React has no reason to update.